-The Company is currently proceeding with all feasibility study and permitting activities relating to the Gunnison Project as scheduled and continues to fund the care and maintenance and holding costs of the Johnson Camp Mine.
-On November 23, 2016 the Company closed the private placement and royalty financing discussed in note 4 of these financial statements and received gross proceeds of \$14.0 million.
-With this funding the Company has sufficient funds to meet all of the estimated corporate costs, costs associated with advancement of the Gunnison Project through the completion of the feasibility study and permitting and Johnson Camp Mine care and maintenance expenditures for at least the next twelve months.
+The Company is currently proceeding with permitting activities relating to the Gunnison Project as scheduled, continues to fund the care and maintenance and holding costs of the Johnson Camp Mine and is preparing for the beginning of the Gunnison Project construction activities.
+On December 21, 2017, the Company closed the first tranche of its non-brokered private placement (the "2017 Private Placement") as discussed in note 3 of these consolidated financial statements and received gross proceeds of \$17.4 million, subsequently on January 19, 2018, the Company closed the second tranche of its 2017 Private Placement as discussed in note 13 of these consolidated financial statements and received gross proceeds of \$12.8 million.
+With the 2017 Private Placement the Company has sufficient funds to meet its estimated corporate costs, costs associated with advancement of the Gunnison Project and permitting and Johnson Camp Mine care and costs related to the beginning of the Gunnison Project construction activities for at least the next twelve months.